Search

 The centre Mersenne has several sources of funding: its sponsors, journals, donations and project funding.

-hus, the CNRS (INSMI, DDOR) and the Université Grenoble Alpes, the two supervisors of the centre Mersenne, grant fixed and exceptional subsidies to our publishing platform.
+Thus, the CNRS (CNRS Mathématiques, DDOR) and the Université Grenoble Alpes, the two supervisors of the centre Mersenne, grant fixed and exceptional subsidies to our publishing platform.

 Journals contribute to the cost of installation, maintenance and provision of certain optional services for their websites.